Yandex Cloud

 }

-For more information about the properties of Terraform resources, see the relevant Terraform guides:
+Learn more about the properties of Terraform resources in the relevant Terraform articles:

 • Service account: yandex_iam_service_account.